Philip Norton, Baron Norton of Louth

-Philip Norton, Baron Norton of Louth, (born 5 March 1951), is an English author, academic and Conservative peer.
-He has been described as "the United Kingdom's greatest living expert on Parliament" and "a world authority on constitutional issues."
+Philip Norton, Baron Norton of Louth, (born 5 March 1951), is an English author, academic and Conservative life peer.
+He has sat in the House of Lords since 1998.
+He has been described as "the United Kingdom's greatest living expert on Parliament" and "a world authority on constitutional issues".

 Education

 The son of George Ernest Norton, Philip Norton was educated at King Edward VI Grammar School in Louth, where he now sits as a governor and Warden of the School.
-He graduated from the University of Sheffield with the degree of Bachelor of Arts and later as a Doctor of Philosophy, and, after winning a Thouron Award, from the University of Pennsylvania with a Master of Arts.
+He graduated from the University of Sheffield with the degree of Bachelor of Arts and later as a Doctor of Philosophy, and, after winning a Thouron Award, from the University of Pennsylvania with a Master of Arts degree.

 Career

 Norton is a professor of government in the Department of Politics and International Studies at the University of Hull, and was head of the department from 2002 to 2007.
 Norton's early work is notable for having spearheaded the academic discussion on dissidence in the House of Commons with the publication of his first book in 1975.
 He was made a professor at the university in 1986, making him the UK's youngest professor of politics at the time at the age of 36.

-Since 1992 he has been the director of the Centre for Legislative Studies.
+Since 1992, he has been the director of the Centre for Legislative Studies.
 Since 1988, Norton has been responsible for the university's "Westminster-Hull Internship Programme" (WHIP), a placement scheme which pairs students with some of the UK's top politicians.
 Norton is the founder and editor of The Journal of Legislative Studies, most recently editing its 25th anniversary publication: The Impact of Legislatures: A Quarter-Century of The Journal of Legislative Studies.
 He has also been the chair of the Conservative Academic Group since 2000.
-Lord Norton has also previously served as president of the British Politics Group in the US, and the Politics Association.
+Norton has also previously served as president of the British Politics Group in the US, and the Politics Association.

-Lord Norton chaired the Standards Committee of the City of Hull from 1999 to 2003.
+Norton chaired the Standards Committee of the City of Hull from 1999 to 2003.
 In 2016, he was made an Honorary Freeman of the City of Kingston-Upon-Hull.

 He was created a life peer with the title Baron Norton of Louth, of Louth in the County of Lincolnshire on 1 August 1998.
-In 2000 he chaired a commission for Leader of the Opposition William Hague to design ideas for the strengthening of the institution of Parliament, and from 2001 to 2004 he served as the first Conservative chairman of the House of Lords Constitution Committee.
-Since 2013, Lord Norton has chaired the Higher Education Commission.
+In 2000, he chaired a commission for Leader of the Opposition William Hague to design ideas for the strengthening of the institution of Parliament, and from 2001 to 2004 he served as the first Conservative chairman of the House of Lords Constitution Committee.
+Since 2013, Norton has chaired the Higher Education Commission.